PHONE SERVICE IN LOS ANGELES

 There are many internet service providers in Los Angeles, but we’ll focus on the top three:

-AT&T Internet is another big provider, but isn't available at all addresses.
-Their U-Verse product starts at $30/month for speeds of 3 Mbps (yes, you read that correctly; it's slow) and has a data cap of 1 terabyte a month.
+T&T Internet is another big provider but isn’t available at all addresses.
+Their U-Verse product starts at $30/month for speeds of 3 Mbps (yes, you read that correctly; it’s slow) and has a data cap of 1 terabyte a month.